- » Aim and Scope

 The editorial board of the journal Qainar Journal of Social Science, when reviewing all manuscripts for compliance with formal requirements (manuscript design) and before sending them for review, checks for the presence of borrowed text in the manuscript through a plagiarism verification system.
 By submitting their manuscripts to the journal authors are agreeing to any necessary originality checks the manuscript may have to undergo during the publication process.

 The journal Qainar Journal of Social Science stands for compliance with the principles of ethics and integrity of science.
 The editorial board of the journal has chosen a reliable partner in ensuring the quality of scientific publications and concluded a cooperation agreement with JSC "Anti-Plagiarism".
-This service was created by Russian developers in 2005 and is actively operating in academic institutes, universities, publishing houses, etc. in Kazakhstan, Russia, Belarus and other countries of the world.
+This service was created by Russian developers in 2005 and is actively operating in academic institutes, universities, publishing houses, etc. In Kazakhstan, Russia, Belarus and other countries of the world.
 The analysis of the works is carried out on the basis of a specialized information search and processing system.
 The program shows clear and manageable reporting data, coloring all the similarities of the text and forming a list of links to primary sources, automatic detection of replacement of characters and letters in the text, as well as reverse automatic replacement of correct ones in the text and search for plagiarism of the modified version.

 Only original manuscripts and/or those manuscripts in which, according to the results of the plagiarism check, the originality is more than 85% are sent for further review.
 If the manuscript does not meet the design requirements set in the journal and is not an original work based on the results of a plagiarism check, the manuscript is returned to the author for correspondence for making appropriate changes and re-sending the manuscript for consideration by the editorial board via the electronic platform of the journal.